caderek/arrows/packages/multimethod/README.md

 ---

 _Note: To make it possible, the `multi` function counts chunks (segments) when multimethod is created, by executing dispatch function without arguments until a returned value is not a function or error is thrown.
-This comes with one limitation - you should not use any arguments-based calculations as default values.
-If you do that, the library will be not able to correctly count segments._
+This comes with one limitation - **you should not use any argument-based calculations as default values**.
+If you do that, the library won't be to correctly count segments._

 _For example, this will not work as intended:_